intel-iot-devkit/smart-video-workshop/object-detection/README.md

  	make

 #### 5. Before running, download the test video file to a new videos directory.
-Note: For dry-run on May 4th, the video is in the object-detectoin/models folder, cars_1920x1080.h264.
+> Note: The video may already be downloaded.
+Check the object-detectoin/models folder for cars_1920x1080.h264.

 	wget https://pixabay.com/en/videos/download/video-1900_source.mp4?attachment